Table of Contents

 The Arabic language involves two different formats or versions – Classical and Modern Standard – and each is used in different situations.

 Classic Arabic is the more formal version and is found in the Qur’an and ancient Arabic literature.
 Modern Standard Arabic is the spoken version used by speakers around the world, including the media, politicians, and language teachers.

 14. Arabic Developed Predominantly through Oral and Poetic Tradition and is often Considered Art

 The Arabic language largely developed through the oral and poetic traditions that flourished in and around the Arabian Peninsula at a time prior to the emergence of the codified script and Islam.
 It is widely considered to be art, and Arabic calligraphy is one of the most beautiful of all written languages and Arabic art forms.

 15. Words are Constructed Based on a Three-Letter Root System

 Arabic has a complex method of constructing words with a basic root system.
 For example, a three-letter pattern such as “k-t-b” serves as the base for words that exist in the field of writing: book (kitab) and desk or office (maktab).
 As such, it conveys a deeper sense of unified structure not found in other languages..0

 16. Arabic Can Be Incredibly Difficult to Directly Translate

-Because of its use of a root system for word construction, the direct translation is difficult.
-This is partial because a root of an Arabic word may have a meaning that requires several sentences to fully translate.
+Because of its use of a root system for word construction, direct translation is difficult.
+This is partly because a root of an Arabic word may have a meaning that requires several sentences to fully translate.

 17. Arabic is Good for the Brain